alkalaminstitute/bunyaan_poc/README.md

 python manage.py runserver 8002
 ```

-There is an additonal step when it comes to React.
+There is an additional step when it comes to React.
 You will have to make sure the frontend code is pointing to the corresponding blockchain instance.
 To do that you will have to change the following line in the /frontend/package.json to point to the right blockchain instance:

 ```
 "proxy": "http://127.0.0.1:8000"